Friday, December 13, 2024

 In nations that mainly eat the typical ‘western diet’, there is an obesity epidemic.
 For those struggling to lose weight, the addition of grape seed oil to the diet can improve the chances of weight loss.

 A study that included participants who were obese used grape seed oil as a supplement to a low-calorie diet.
-Participants receiving the grape seed oil supplement lost significantly more weight than those that only had a reduced-calorie diet.
+Participants receiving the grape seed oil supplement lost significantly more weight than those who only had a reduced-calorie diet.

 The grape seed oil extract also provided an anti-inflammatory effect, which improved participants’ overall health (6).